Meet the SLPs of the ARK-J Program

 Megan Nosol, M.S.Ed., M.S., CCC-SLP

-Megan holds a Master’s Degree in Speech-Language Pathology from the University of North Carolina at Chapel Hill.
-She was trained in evaluating and treating head and neck cancer patients at UNC Hospital's ENT Clinic, where Brian supervised her work with head and neck cancer patients.
+Megan holds a master’s degree in Speech-Language Pathology from the University of North Carolina at Chapel Hill.
+She was trained in evaluating and treating head and neck cancer patients at UNC Hospital ENT clinic in Chapel Hill, North Carolina.
 Since graduating from the UNC's SLP program in 2013, Megan has been a clinician in the skilled nursing, outpatient rehabilitation, and non-profit organization settings.
 For the past two years, she has been employed at STEPS for Recovery Outpatient Clinic in Cary, North Carolina.